harsha070/data-pipeline/README.md

 #### Define a CRON job schedule for the data pipeline

-1. Using `schedule` library, we run the data pipeline at a specific frequency
+1. Using `schedule` library, I run the data pipeline at a specific frequency
-2. As the files are not static, we download the file and compare with existing file to get added and removed rows.
+2. As the files are not static, I download the file and compare with existing file to get added and removed rows.
-3. We compile the added rows and deleted rows, and the final events csv file
+3. Compiled the added rows and deleted rows, and the final events csv file

 #### Upload events csv file AWS S3

-1. Using `boto3` library, we upload the final events csv file to `S3`.
-Uses the `s3_access_key` and `s3_access_secret` specified in the configuration yaml file.
+1. Using `boto3` library, I can upload the final events csv file to `S3`.
+Uploading to `S3` uses the `s3_access_key` and `s3_access_secret` specified in the configuration yaml file.